cpske/ISP/code-quality/index.md

 ## How to Improve Code Quality

-Both the above articles recommend these best practices:
+The above articles recommend these best practices:

 1. Use a Coding Standard
 2. Analyze Code Before Code Reviews - both manually and using [tools](code-quality-tools)